The GNU Debugger

 Finding Bugs by Using gdb

-, you need to see an example.
+To understand how you can find bugs by using gdb, you need to see an example.
 The procedure is easiest to show with a simple example, so I start with a rather contrived program that contains a typical bug.

-This is the contrived program, which I store in the file dbgtst.c
+This is the contrived program, which I store in the file dbgtst.c:

-function expects a character array in which it returns what the user types.
-In this example, however, main
+}This program's main function calls the read_input function to get a line of input from the user.
+The read_input function expects a character array in which it returns what the user types.
+In this example, however, main calls read_input with an uninitialized pointer-that's the bug in this simple program.

-Build the program by using gcc
+Build the program by using gcc with the -g option:

 gcc -g -o dbgtst dbgtst.c

-function being dangerous; we are trying to use the shortcoming of the gets()
+Ignore the warning message about the gets() function being dangerous; we are trying to use the shortcoming of the gets() function to show how gdb can be used to track down errors.

 To see the problem with this program, run it: